Bigfoot: Alleged encounters

+In May 2012, Bigfoot researcher Stacy Brown claimed he and his father encountered a Bigfoot in the Torreya State Park in Florida and recorded it on a forward-looking infrared camera.

 In 2018, Bigfoot researcher Claudia Ackley garnered international attention after filing a lawsuit with the California Department of Fish and Wildlife (CDFW) for failing to acknowledge the existence of Bigfoot.
 Ackley claimed to have encountered and filmed a Bigfoot in the San Bernardino Mountains in 2017, describing what she saw as a "Neanderthal man with a lot of hair".
 Ackley contacted emergency services as well as the CDFW; a state investigator concluded that she encountered a bear.
 Until her death in 2023, Ackley also ran an online support group for individuals claiming to experience psychological trauma as a result of alleged Bigfoot encounters.

 In October 2023, a woman named Shannon Parker uploaded a video of an alleged Bigfoot to Facebook.
 The footage went viral on social media and was shared via various news publications.
 Shannon Parker reported she and others observed the subject while riding a train on the Durango and Silverton Narrow Gauge Railroad in the San Juan Mountains in Colorado.
 The authenticity of the video was debated across social media.
 Skeptics on Reddit speculated it was a publicity hoax perpetrated by an RV company located in the area, Sasquatch Expedition Campers.
 The company denied the allegations.

-Anthropologist Jeffrey Meldrum notes that any large predatory animal is potentially dangerous, specifically if provoked, but indicates that most anecdotal accounts of Bigfoot encounter result in the creatures hiding or fleeing from people.
-The 2021 Hulu documentary series, Sasquatch, describes marijuana farmers telling stories of Bigfoots harassing and killing people within the Emerald Triangle region in the 1970s through the 1990s; and specifically the alleged murder of three migrant workers in 1993.
-Investigative journalist David Holthouse attributes the stories to illegal drug operations using the local Bigfoot lore to scare away the competition, specifically superstitious immigrants, and that the high rate of murder and missing persons in the area is due to human actions.
+In August 2026, a photograph taken in a marsh in Onondaga County, New York, sparked debate online.
+The 25 year old woman who took the photograph on her iPhone 17 told representatives from the Bigfoot Field Researchers Organization (BFRO) she was hiking alone when she noticed the figure in the pond and initially believed it to be a nude elderly man.
+The BFRO investigated the encounter and claimed the subject, dubbed the "Syracuse Figure", could be a juvenile Bigfoot.

 Skeptics argue that many of these alleged encounters are easily hoaxed and the result of misidentification or outright fabrication.